 - Heart abnormalities

 - Persistent motor coordination problems

-- Steroid injection directly into the joint
+- Corticosteroid injection directly into the joint

-- Avoid areas that are likely to be infested with deer ticks such as moist, shaded, wooded, or grassy areas
+- Avoid areas that are likely to be infested with deer ticks, such as moist, shaded, wooded, or grassy areas

 When going to wooded, grassy areas, especially in spring and summer:

 - Wear light-colored clothing with a tight weave to spot ticks easily.